Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

 Apple also has the benefit of the Apple Store.
 So if you'd prefer to have a retail location you can visit when you need help or have a question, Apple likely wins hands-down.

-6. Which Phones Hold Their Value Better?
+6. Which Mobiles Hold Their Value Better?

 In most cases, iPhones hold their value better -- both for trade-ins or selling it yourself.
 This is especially true for older models.
-Most Android phones see a sharp decline in price after the next generation releases.
+Most Android mobiles see a sharp decline in price after the next generation releases.

 Apple is the clear winner in this category.